insure logo

 Key Takeaways

-Homeowners in Austin pay an average of $217 per month.
+Residents of Austin pay an average of $217 a month for homeowners insurance.
 It’s $103 less than the state average of $320 and $8 more than the national average for home insurance across the nation.

 In Austin, homeowners pay an average of $1,990 annually for a $200,000 home.
 The annual cost of home insurance is influenced by factors such as the risk of natural disasters in your area.